-If you want an easy to use trap that is effective at killing rats then the Tomcat Easy Set Rat Trap is your best choice.
+If you want an easy to use trap that is effective at killing rats then the Tomcat Easy Set Trap is the best option for you.

 Do NOT use snap traps in areas where they could be accidentally triggered by pets or children!!!

 An electric trap is a nice idea if you have a stray rat or two running around or if you don’t want to deal with the mangled corpse that result from using snap traps.